taskcluster/file-browser-go/README.md

 ## File Browser Go

 This is the server side component of the file browser.
-Itreads JSON input from stdin and writes msgpack output to stdout.
+It reads JSON input from stdin and writes msgpack output to stdout.

 Input format:
 ```